gmuinos/gmuinos.github.io/stuff/visit/index.md

+## Outside
+This year, I had time to improve the gardens but not the table and chairs outside.
+If you want to use them, you can get the broom from the shed and clean the chairs a bit.

 ## Internet
 Sometimes, when moving the router, the internet stops working.
 There is an internet card on the table, so you can connect all the devices without moving the router.